FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 viii. ensure that if circumstances arise under which they may lose there independence, they will immediately inform the Board accordingly;

-ix. assist the Company in implementing the best corporate governance practices.
+ix. assist the Company in implementing the best corporate governance practices. - Role and Function of Independent Directors

 As an Independent Director they shall: